History of the Aether Theory

 blatantly unscientific because it involves an unnecessary extrapolation of a

 is defined).
-Second, it is based on an incomplete theory of gravity,
+Second, it is based on an incomplete theory of gravity

-Einstein’s general relativity, which implicitly denies the existence of
+—that being Einstein’s general relativity, which implicitly denies the existence of

 aether-space.